Debutante: Debutante balls in U.S. television and films

 Borat Subsequent Moviefilm (2020) includes a scene at a debutante ball at Johnston–Felton–Hay House in Macon, Georgia.

 Latin America

 In Mexico, Dominican Republic, Panama, Puerto Rico and Paraguay, debutantes are young girls who take part in a Festival de Debutantes, or a "Quince Años", held for their fifteenth birthdays.
-Quinceañera parties are also held in the United States among Latino communities from these nations.
+Quinceañera parties are also held in the United States among some Latino communities from these nations.

 In Brazil and Mexico, such events are called Baile de Debutante (Spanish and Portuguese) or Festa de Debutante (only Portuguese), or Quince Años (Spanish) or Quinze Anos (Portuguese).

 In Panama, the Debutante Ball is organized by Damas Guadalupanas.
 It is a charity event held at Club Union.
 It takes place when girls are seniors in high school (17–18 years old).
 This follows the Quince Años, which takes place when they are 15.